JonJagger/cyber-dojo/readme.txt

 ========================
 "image_name": string
   The name of docker image to execute cyber-dojo.sh.
   Optional.
-Not required if docker is not being used.
+Not required if you're using a raw-server instead of a docker-server.
 - - - - - - - - - - - - - - - - - - - -
 "visible_filenames": [ ... ]
   Filenames that will be visible in the browser's editor at startup.